4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *column* parameter defines the first column of the column range.
 Pass the column index (counting begins at 0)  in this parameter.
 If the range contains multiple columns, you should also use the optional *columnCount* parameter.

-The optional *columnCount* parameter allows you to define the total number of columns of the range. *columnCount* must be greater than 0.
+The optional *columnCount* parameter allows you to define the total number of columns of the range. *columnCount* debe ser mayor que 0.
 If omitted, the value will be set to 1 by default and a column type range is created.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
 Si se omite o si se pasa `vk current sheet`, se utiliza la hoja de cálculo actual por defecto.